Woosmap/geofencing-ios-sdk/doc/SetupLocationManager.md

+In order to retrieve the mobile location when necessary (a notification payload asking for the location), you need temporarily set the Location Manager in the main thread when receiving proper notifications.
+Here is a trick to do so.

 ## Check Payload

-Check if in the payload you have the parameter "category = location" in the json.
+Check presence of the parameter "category = location" in the payload Json.
 ```swift
 if let category = aps["category"] as?
 NSString {
 	if (category == "location") {